rajadraja/WestwingTask2/README.md

 # WestwingTask2

-Westwinf assestment
+Westwing assessment.

 1.Download and setup the folder
 2.Run using "npm test" command.

 Configuration:
-SPEC report, mocha and webdriver IO framework.
+mocha and webdriver IO framework, spec report

 Chellanges:
 I could see lot of changes in the website (popups).